About Business Rules

 In this way, enterprise users such as business analysts can change the operation of the business process at the decision point, without needing the programming expertise that would be required to revise the BPL or class code for the business process.

-A rule definition is a collection of one or more rule sets.
-A rule set is a collection of one or more rules.
+A rule definition is a collection of one or more rule sets, and a rule set is a collection of one or more rules.
 Each rule set has an effective (or beginning) date and time as well as an ending date and time.
 When a business process invokes a rule definition, one and only one rule set is executed.

 /// Business rule responsible for mapping an input location